 How much does each individual ball bearing weigh?

-If you still didn't find the answer to your question, we are here to help, write a mail through our contact form.
+If you still didn't find the answer to your question, we are here to help, write a mail to us at firstname.lastname@example.org or through the contact-form.